Injection Site Reaction Testing

-Comprehensive ISR testing for injectable therapeutics
+ISR testing built for injectable therapeutics

 The ISR Platform® is a non-clinical service for Injection Site Reaction assessment in ex vivo human skin.
-Designed to support the development of injectable therapeutics and drug delivery systems, it evaluates local immune activation following subcutaneous and intradermal administration using a human-relevant New Approach Methodology (NAMs) to inform decision-making.
+Designed to support the development of injectable therapeutics and drug delivery systems, it evaluates local immune activation following subcutaneous and intradermal administration using a human-relevant New Approach Methodology (NAM) to inform decision-making.
+Configurable to your therapeutic-specific requirements, the platform offers a range of readouts including secreted inflammatory mediators, gene expression signatures, and additional biomarker and histology-based assessments, providing human-relevant data to support development decisions.

-Understanding and managing ISR risk in non-clinical development
+Managing ISR risk in non-clinical development

 Injection site reactions (ISR) are among the most frequently reported adverse events associated with subcutaneous and intradermal therapeutics (1,2).
 Local inflammation, erythema, swelling, induration, and injection site pain can directly impact patient compliance, dosing strategy, and product differentiation.

-For biologics, advanced therapies, and complex drug delivery systems, ISR risk may arise from multiple sources—including the active compound, excipients, formulation characteristics, or device-related factors.
+For biologics, advanced therapies, and complex drug delivery systems, ISR risk may arise from multiple sources, including the active compound, excipients, formulation characteristics, or device-related factors.
 Without early evaluation, these risks may only become apparent during clinical development, potentially leading to reformulation efforts, protocol adjustments, or program delays.

-A targeted non-clinical assessment of local immune activation is therefore critical to support candidate selection, formulation optimization, and overall development strategy.
 The ISR Platform® provides human-relevant data in ex vivo human skin to help sponsors understand and manage ISR risk before clinical exposure.

 1. Zhi, L., Liu, D. & Shameem, M. Injection site reactions of biologics and mitigation strategies.
 AAPS Open 11, 5 (2025). https://doi.org/10.1186/s41120-025-00108-4

 2. Adam Felman.
 What to know about injection site reactions.
-Medical News Today July 16, 2025
+Medical News Today, July 16, 2025

-Human-relevant mechanistic insight into Injection Site Reactions (ISR)
+Human-relevant mechanistic insight into ISR

 Understanding injection site reactions requires more than measuring isolated inflammatory markers.
 ISR involves coordinated local immune activation, cellular recruitment, and tissue-level responses following administration of an injectable product.

 The ISR Platform® leverages injectable, immunocompetent ex vivo human skin to characterize local immune and tissue responses in a physiologically relevant environment.
-This approach enables assessment of:

-- Local inflammatory mediator release
+• Local inflammatory mediator release

-- Gene expression signatures associated with immune activation
+• Gene expression signatures associated with immune activation

-- Tissue-level changes following administration
+• Tissue-level changes following administration

-- Donor-to-donor variability in ISR response
+• Donor-to-donor variability in ISR response

 Genoskin’s proprietary bioinformatics applications support the interpretation of complex, multi-omics datasets (including secretomic and transcriptomic data), helping sponsors extract detailed insights and inform key development decisions.